Indicators of Tambara-Yamagami categories and Gauss sums: Bilinear and quadratic forms on finite abelian groups

 Let $G$ be a finite abelian $p$-group and $b$ be a non-degenerate symmetric bilinear form on $G$.
-The algorithm for decomposing $(G,b)$ into irreducibles boils down to diagonalizing symmetric matrices with entries in $\QQ_{(p)}/\ZZ$ via conjugation, or equivalently, via ``elementary row-column operations", defined in appendix \ref{app-A}.
-The algorithm for diagonalization is the same as the well known algorithm for diagonalizing quadatic forms over $p$-adic integers, see, for example, \cite{CS:SP} chapter 15, section 4.4.
-The diagonalization algorithm gives us the next two lemmas \ref{l-diagonalization} and \ref{l-diagonalization2}. \begin{lemma} Let $p$ be an odd prime.
-Let $u_p$ be a quadratic non-residue modulo $p$.
-Let $A \neq 0$ be a symmetric matrix in $M_n( \QQ_{(p)}/\ZZ)$.
-Let $r_1$ be the smallest number such that $p^{r_1} A = 0$.
+The algorithm for decomposing $(G,b)$ into irreducibles boils down to diagonalizing symmetric matrices with entries in $\QQ_{(p)}/\ZZ$ via conjugation.
+The algorithm for diagonalization is the same as the well known algorithm for diagonalizing quadratic forms over $p$-adic integers, see, for example, \cite{CS:SP} chapter 15, section 4.4.
+This algorithm is the core of our argument.
+We repeat that we could not find this argument written out in literature for bilinear forms on finite abelian groups.
+This is our first reason for including the appendix.
+A second reason is that the argument is constructive and so it can be useful in actually decomposing given bilinear forms over finite abelian groups into irreducibles.
+A third reason is that part (b) of theorem \ref{t-wall} as well as lemma \ref{l-rank-two-irr-q} (which we need in our arguments) are not explicitly stated in \cite{W:QF}.
+They can probably be extracted from the arguments in \cite{W:QF} or the other references \cite{MI:SB}, \cite{VVN:ISBF}.
+But this might require some work mainly because each paper has its own and rather complicated set of notations.